Adam Barton (footballer): Portsmouth

 On 24 June 2015 Barton signed a two-year deal with Portsmouth.

 Partick Thistle

-Barton signed for Scottish Premiership club Partick Thistle on 31 August 2016, moving for an undisclosed transfer fee.
+Barton signed for Scottish Premiership club Partick Thistle on 31 August 2016 on a three year deal, moving for an undisclosed transfer fee.
 He scored his first Partick Thistle goal in a 2–1 home defeat to Aberdeen, scoring a header from a corner into the top left corner of the goal.
 He was also awarded Man of the Match for his performance.
 On 9 November 2016, Barton was named as Premiership Player of the Month for October 2016.
 In the same month Barton also won Partick Thistle's McCrea Financial Services Player of the Month award as voted for by the Partick Thistle supporters.
 Barton scored his second Thistle goal in a 1–0 away win over St Johnstone in the Scottish Cup.
 In May 2017 Barton was named the club's player of the Year in his first season with Thistle.